Tambup/ScanPaper/ScanPaper/README.md

-# Client application for android.
+# Client application for android